Royal London Hospital: 19th century

-Twentieth Century
+20th century

-In the early part of the twentieth century the hospital sent out 160 nurses to work unsupervised in private houses.
+In the early 20th century the hospital sent out nurses to work unsupervised in private houses through their Private Nurses Institution, established in 1886.
 This earned £4,000 a year, a profit of £1,700.

-In 1990 the Queen visited the hospital and added "Royal" to the name, to celebrate the 250th anniversary of its founding.
+In 1990 Queen Elizabeth II visited the hospital and added "Royal" to the name, to celebrate the 250th anniversary of its founding.
 The present School of Nursing and Midwifery was formed in 1994 by the merger of the schools from St Bartholomew's Hospital and The Royal London Hospital to become the St Bartholomew School of Nursing & Midwifery.
 Prior to this, the school of nursing was known as the Princess Alexandra College of Nursing and Midwifery.
 In 1995 the new Nursing School was incorporated into City University, London.

-The new hospital
+21st century: the new hospital

 In March 2005 planning permission was granted for the redevelopment and expansion of The Royal London Hospital.
 The scheme was procured under a Private Finance Initiative contract in 2006.
-Sited on the grounds of the existing hospital, the works involved the replacement of certain of the hospital's old facilities, some of which date back to when the hospital moved to its existing site in 1757.
+Sited on the grounds of the existing hospital, the works involved the replacement of certain of the hospital's old facilities, some of which dated back to when the hospital moved to its existing site in 1757.
 The works also involved the creation of a new trauma and emergency care centre and substantial new renal and paediatric facilities.
 These works, which were designed by HOK and undertaken by Skanska at a cost of £650 million, opened in part in 2012 and were completed in 2016.
-The old hospital buildings are being converted into the new Tower Hamlets Town Hall for Tower Hamlets Council.
+The old hospital buildings were converted into the new Tower Hamlets Town Hall for Tower Hamlets Council between 2019 and 2023.

-In March 2020 it was reported that the 14th and 15th floors of the hospital, which were never fitted-out because the trust had been unable to afford to do so, would be opened in order to provide more capacity to deal with patients during the COVID-19 pandemic.
+In March 2020 it was reported that the 14th and 15th floors of the hospital, which were never fitted out because the trust had been unable to afford to do so, would be opened in order to provide more capacity to deal with patients during the COVID-19 pandemic.
 These floors were opened in May 2020 at a cost of £24 million.